candidgiggles/kmitchellphoto.github.io/faq/index.md

 DO YOU OFFER ANY MINI SESSIONS?

 I offer very limited occasion mini sessions throughout the year.
 It is up to 20 minutes and has a particular theme or setting.
-They are announced via my [newsletter](http://mad.ly/signups/88580/join) or on my [Facebook page](https://www.facebook.com/CandidGiggles).
+They are announced via my [Facebook page](https://www.facebook.com/CandidGiggles).
 Mini sessions are great to get quick updates of your growing child at a significantly low investment.

 HOW LONG DOES IT TAKE TO VIEW OUR IMAGES AFTER THE SESSION?